kluctl/kluctl/docs/reference/templating/variable-sources.md

 vars:
 - file: vars1.yaml
 - file: vars2.yaml
+- file: optional-vars.yaml
+  ignoreMissing: true
 ```

 `vars2.yaml` can now use variables that are defined in `vars1.yaml`.
 At all times, variables defined by
 parents of the current sub-deployment project can be used in the current vars file.

+Each variable source can have the optional field `ignoreMissing` set to `true`, causing Kluctl to ignore if the source
+can not be found.

 Different types of vars entries are possible: